 You have 168 hours a week at your disposal, with an average of 2,400 minutes to yourself within that period.
 Yet the time you invest in social media, Netflix, bad relationships, unfulfilling jobs, unhealthy dietary and lifestyle choices never gives you as much value as you put in.
-We’re so willing to throw our time away into activities and lifestyle choices which may not be the best for us in the long-term because we naturally consider our time as something to ‘spend’ rather than ‘invest’.
+But you’re so willing to throw your time away into activities and lifestyle choices which aren’t the best for you in the long-term because you consider your time as something to ‘spend’ rather than ‘invest in’.

 Successful people realise there is no such thing as ‘free time’.
-All of our time comes at a price and all of our time can be invested wisely.
-This isn’t to say you should have no leisures in life or do things you enjoy, but you should always consider what the outcomes are for yourself before you invest your time into something.
+All of your time comes at a price, and you can invest it wisely.
+It’s not as though you shouldn’t have any leisures in life or stop doing things you enjoy, but you should always consider what impact certain activities will have before you invest time into it.

-You can watch Netflix in the evening, but you can make your investment worthwhile by not watching as much or by tailoring what you watch to match your personal, professional or educational ambitions (such as by watching a documentary about something you want to learn about or watching a film which may inspire your writing etc).
+You can watch Netflix in the evening, but you can make your investment worthwhile by not watching as much or by tailoring your television time match your personal, professional or educational ambitions.

 Invest Time as you would Money

-Diversify where you invest your time by first eliminating all distractions and then identify what you want to invest your time into, personally and professionally.
-Once you’ve identified ways in which you should invest your time, categorise them into urgent and important tasks and manage your time so that urgent matters are prioritised.
+Diversify where you invest your time by first eliminating all distractions and then identify what you want to spend your time on, personally and professionally.
+Once you’ve identified where you should invest your time, categorise these items into urgent and important tasks and manage them accordingly.

 You have the time to do everything you want to in life provided you invest your time wisely.